chrisgrieser/nvim-rulebook/README.md

 			comment = "-- selene: allow(%s)",
 			location = "prevLine",
 		},
-		-- full list of builtin-linters found in README yourLinter = {
+		-- full list of builtin linters found in README yourCustomSource = {
 			-- %s will be replaced with rule-id
 			-- if location is "encloseLine", needs to be a list of two strings comment = "// disabling-comment %s",